Go Back

 Ingredients

-• 2 to 4 cups calendula blossoms
+• 2 to 4 cups fresh calendula blossoms Calendula officinalis, or an edible culinary marigold

 • 4 cups water

-• 4 cups sugar
+• 4 cups calendula tea strained

 Instructions

-for 1 minute before adding sugar.
-(Note: Do not add the sugar at the same time as the pectin, or before the pectin, or the jell will not set.)
+• Bring to a boil, then whisk in the powdered pectin until dissolved and boil hard for 1 full minute.
+(Do not add the sugar at the same time as the pectin, or before it, or the jelly won't set.)

 Notes